Srivathsan0706/Supply-Chain-Control-Tower/README.md

 # 📈 Business Impact

+By consolidating operational data into a centralized analytics solution, the project demonstrates how business intelligence can improve visibility, operational efficiency, and decision-making across the supply chain.

 This project demonstrates how analytics can support supply chain decision-making by:

 - Improving visibility into inventory health and stock availability.